 On September 26, 2018, executives and leaders gathered for a Webolutions Executive Roundtable to connect and share insights about fostering a disruptive culture.
-To inspire businesses to grow and adapt, more than 15 executives shared ideas of how they are putting culture and employees first to create a culture that fosters employee engagement, communication and excellence.
+To inspire businesses to grow and adapt, more than 15 executives shared ideas of how they are putting meaningful workplaces and employees first to create a culture that fosters employee engagement, communication and excellence.
 In short, in order to grow a business and keep employees aligned with the culture, disruption is key.

 The first group at the September 2018

 the Innovators room.

 To ignite the discussion, Webolutions started the discussion with the following quote: